rustyzone/template-vite-rts/README.md

 ## Commands

-~~`yarn dev:old` run local development with reloader and listen for changes to tailwind & extension files.~~ - To fixed for vite support issue with tailwind loading, service worker takes a moment to kick in.
+~~`yarn dev:old` run local development with reloader and listen for changes to tailwind & extension files.~~ - To fix for vite support issue with tailwind loading, service worker takes a moment to kick in.

 `yarn build` make a dev build build